Byline: Roberto

 2. Solar Camp Shower

-At times lake dips and eco-friendly soap aren’t an option.
+At times lake dips and earth-safe soap aren’t an option.
 (NPS) A simple 5-gallon solar shower from a basic outdoor brand uses sunlight to warm your water for quick, fresh rinses.
 It’s light, easy to hang, and makes those post-hike showers a luxury instead of a chore.

 3. Window Shades